san650/phoenix_components/README.md

 def view do
   quote do
     use Phoenix.View, root: "web/templates"
-    use PhoenixComponents.View # Add this line
+    use PhoenixComponents.View, app_module: MyApp # Add this line
     ...
 ```